LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W02-D1-MoreBasicHtml.md

 </ul>
 ```

-This would look like this:
+In a browser, the nested lists would look like this:

 - Deserts
   - Pie